How to make Butter - Homemade Butter

 - Run the blender

 for a few seconds.
-When you stop, you will find the butter collected at the top.
+When you stop, you will find the butter collected and floating at the top.

 - Remove the butter carefully with a big spoon into a bowl of cold water.

-- Wash the butter in that water and pour out the water (you can mix this
+- Wash the butter in cold water and pour out the water (you can mix this

 water with the buttermilk to make it thinner).
 Repeat till the water is clear.